Skip to content

 Symbol Table Corruption

-Symbol table entries with invalid offsets cause the BLF parser to dereference pointers that land outside the base record allocation.
-This provides a flexible primitive since the symbol table is processed during multiple CLFS operations.
+Symbol table entries with invalid offsets cause the BLF parser to dereference pointers outside the base record allocation.
+CVE-2022-37969 exploited this through a corrupted cbSymbolZone value that pushed SignaturesOffset out of bounds, causing the driver to write signature data into adjacent pool memory.

 Checksum Bypass